bigabdoul/BlazorFormManager/WALK-THROUGH.md

    Add a reference to the BlazorFormManager RCL project.
 Alternatively, you can install the binaries through the NuGet Gallery at https://www.nuget.org/packages/BlazorFormManager.

-   In Visual Studio's package manager console: `Install-Package BlazorFormManager`
+   In Visual Studio's package manager console, type: `Install-Package BlazorFormManager`

    or: